agnid/text_sanitizer/README.md

 Very basic text data parser to escape all non-ASCII characters.
 Chars will be replaced with its ASCII version (e.g. ą with a, Ô with O, ẞ with ss).

-Parser works best for texts in latin alphabet.
+Parser works best for texts in Latin or Cyrillic alphabets.
-If your text include characters from non-latin alphabets or miscellaneous math symbols, they may not be replaced adequately.
+If your text include characters from non-Latin alphabets or miscellaneous math symbols, they may not be replaced adequately.
 In such cases it is recommended to use script with -replace or -skip operator.